Git-Leon/Leon-Hunter-Public-Portfolio/README.md

     * Deployment and Jenkins Pipeline
     * Docker and Kubernetes
     * AWS Terraform, AWS ECS, AWS EKS, AWS Lightsail, AWS EC2, AWS Cloud9

-### Remote Lead Technical Instructor
-#### TalentPath: Full Stack Java Engineering Course
-##### November 2020 – December 2020
-* Using Git, Zoom, Slack to manage a group of developers through the development of Java Web-applications.
-* Leveraged Curriculeon [curriculum lectures](https://curriculeon.github.io/Curriculeon/) and [curriculum exercises](https://github.com/curriculeon) to [create an adhoc curriculum](./public-contract-artifacts/talent-path-schedule.html) to launch learners into an immediately immersive development environment to enforce a deploy-on-day-1 culture.
-* Learners receive morning lectures from the curriculum, then exercises from the curriculum to complement the lecture.

 ### Remote Curriculum Developer